 You won’t see anything.

-After you shut the door and lay on your back, you float in total darkness.
+After you shut the door, you float in total darkness.

 It turns out that when you’re not fighting gravity or constantly taking in information your body has a lot of extra resources at its disposal.
 Your mind is free to mull things over without distraction, your brain waves slow down, and your body gets to rest, de-stress, and heal.